MoonBarc/Balloon/CONTRIBUTING.md

 gradlew.bat upstreamCommit
 ```

-With that, you've successfully updated your fork!
+With that, you've successfully updated Balloon!

-## Building the fork
+## Building the project

-If you're just building the fork to test, you can run:
+If you're just building the project to test, you can run:

 ```bash
 ./gradlew build